thi-truong/thi-truong.github.io/_portfolio/portfolio-1.md

 These are all courses at Oregon State University:

-- GEO 305 Living with Active Cascade Volcanoes
+- GEO 305 Living with Active Cascade Volcanoes (OSU)
-- eGEO 380 Earthquakes in the Pacific Northwest
+- eGEO 380 Earthquakes in the Pacific Northwest (OSU)
   - Instructor of Record in Summer 2022

 ### Survey-style, introductory geoscience coursework